You can't discuss

 computers without taking the human factor into account, and that's

-mostly what this section is about.
+mostly what this page is about.
 All sorts of people use computers

 for all kinds of reasons; some consider it little more than a necessary

-evil (filled with ritual pain), while others use computers to create
+evil (filled with ritual pain), but others use computers to create

 and accomplish spectacular things with relative ease.